 Capital commitments: We scrutinise the capital commitments of the 208 largest housing associations in the UK (June 2019)

-Housing Revenue Account: Steve Partridge of Savills takes a look at the financial factors councils should consider in their Housing Revenue Account business planning (May 2019)
+Housing Revenue Account part one: Steve Partridge of Savills takes a look at the financial factors councils should consider in their Housing Revenue Account business planning (May 2019)

 Reliance on sales surplus: Our analysis reveals that profits form 42 per cent of 150 English housing associations’ total surplus (April 2019)